yo-404/Server-monitoring/Grafana/installation/README.md

 the above command will give you the password for grafana where the username will going to be "admin"

-## default template for grana dashboard
+## default template for grafana dashboard

 - Add the data source for prometheus in grafana
 - In dashboard creation you can import the standard template 3662 or create graphs and table as per you requirements .
 Graphs can be created using PROMQL queries .